modulo11/articles/retest/recheck-web/src/healing.md

     ...
     ```

-Still, we are not truly unbreakable, since applying these changes will update the Golden Master and thus still break the test, since ***recheck*** is not able to find the old `id` anymore.
+Still, we are not truly unbreakable.
+Applying these changes will update the Golden Master and thus still break the test, since ***recheck*** is not able to find the old `id` anymore.
 Thus we only postponed the test breakage.

 We could go ahead and ignore the shown differences, making our test green again, but ultimately it would break.

 ### Code Healing

-Code healing is available using ***recheck-web*** 1.9.0 together with ***review*** 1.9.0 while using a standard license.
-Simply open a report that contains warnings, indicated via the log as above and you will see a similar output as below.
+Code healing is available using ***recheck-web*** 1.9.0 together with ***review*** 1.9.0 while using at least a standard license.
+Simply open a report that contains warnings and you will see a similar output as below.
 Note the selected line displays a warning icon, indicating that this is a breaking change.

 ![Opened `FormTest.report` with ***review***](assets/images/review-healing.png)